helius-labs/photon/README.md

 Homebrew to run local Postgres: https://wiki.postgresql.org/wiki/Homebrew.

 Then export environment variables to configure your RPC and your test Postgres url.
-For SQLlite testing, we always use an in-memory SQLlite database, so there is no need to configure a test url.
+For SQLlite testing, we always use an in-memory ScargQLlite database, so there is no need to configure a test url.

 ```bash
 export MAINNET_RPC_URL=https://api.devnet.solana.com